monica22schmidt/X-Team-18/proposal.md

   **After one of the three options are executed the user is prompted to pick from the previous three choices or to exit**</br>

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
   **Hashtable - Acts as the actual phone book.
 Has insert, lookup, and remove methods.
-Also deals with resizing and hashIndex generating.**</br>
+Also deals with resizing and hashIndex generating**</br>
   **Node - Holds the information for each phone book entry.
 Has instance variables for Name, Department, Home, Mobile, Work.
 Has mutator and accessors to allow us to use the information stored inside. **</br>

-Name each interface or class and briefly describe its function or purpose.
+Name each interface or class and briefly describe its function or purpose.</br>
   **Main - Acts as the user interface.
 Asks for input and calls different methods to store and organize the input.**</br>
   **HashTableADT - Outlines the different methods we will use in our hashtable implementation**</br>
   **HashTable - Creates the functionality of the hashtable.
 Stores the information gathered from the phone book input.
 Acts similar to a phone book.**</br>